beumsk/Drum-Machine/README.md

 # Drum-Machine
-Drum Machine working with click and keyboard letters.
+Play some sounds with the Drum Machine using clicks or keyboard letters.
 Project built during freecodecamp certification.

+TODO:
+* fix sound download